Leo Spitz

-Leo Spitz (1888, Chicago–April 16, 1956) was an American film executive, best known for running International Pictures with William Goetz.
+Leo Spitz (1888 in Chicago – April 16, 1956) was an American film executive, best known for running International Pictures with William Goetz.
 When International merged with Universal Studios to form Universal-International in 1946, Spitz and Goetz ran the studio together.
 From 1950 to 1956 he owned a home in Palm Springs, California.
 He was interred at Forest Lawn Memorial Park in Glendale, California.